andrew/ultimate-awesome/README.md

 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
-- [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - [C++ Programming Courses] This repository collects 3 of programming courses for C++.
-In this path, you will learn and practice basic C++ programming.
-Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
-By completing.
+- [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - C++ Programming Courses | This repo collects 3 of programming courses for C++.
+C++ is a powerful, high-performance programming language.
+This Skill Tree presents a systematic approach to learning C++.
+Designed for programmers looking to master object-oriented and systems programming, it offers a .
 - [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - [Practice C Programming Projects] This repository collects 19 of programming projects for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that .
-- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - [Cyber Security Programming Courses] This repository collects 6 of programming courses for Cyber Security.
-Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
-Explore host discovery, port scanning, vulnerability a.
+- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
+Cyber Security is crucial in our increasingly connected world.
+This Skill Tree presents a comprehensive learning path for aspiring security professionals.
+Starting from the basics, it guides you t.
-- [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - [Linux Programming Courses] This repository collects 8 of programming courses for Linux.
-Linux is one of the world's most popular operating systems, used in everything from desktop computers to servers and mobile devices.
-This LabEx skill tree offers a unique hands-on approach to learning Linux t.
+- [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - Linux Programming Courses | This repo collects 8 of programming courses for Linux.
+Linux is a powerful, open-source operating system.
+This Skill Tree offers a comprehensive learning path for mastering Linux administration.
+Perfect for IT beginners, it provides a clear roadmap to understand comman.
 - [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - [Practice Python Programming Projects] This repository collects 93 of programming projects for Python.
 Python is a programming language that has become very popular in recent years.
 It's used for everything from web development to data science and machine learning.
 This skill tree will teach you .
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.